 305 – Computer Systems and Architecture (4)

-Prerequisites: CPSC 125A, CPSC 225, and a grade of C or better in CPSC 240, and either CPSC 284 or MATH 325.
+Prerequisites: CPSC 225, a grade of C or better in CPSC 240, and either CPSC 284 or MATH 325.
 This course examines the basic operation of computing systems.
 It takes a bottom-up approach covering each major component of such systems including hardware, logic circuit design, CPU instruction sets, assemblers, and compilers.
 Students will gain experience programming in assembly language and C.

 310 – Computer Information Systems (4)